getify/You-Dont-Know-JS/scope-closures/ch7.md

 Notice that the inner function `getInfo(..)` is not explicitly closed over any of `id`, `name`, or `grade` variables.
 And yet, calls to `info(..)` seem to still be able to access the variables, albeit through use of the `eval(..)` lexical scope cheat (see Chapter 1).

 So all the variables were definitely preserved via closure, despite not being explicitly listed in the inner function.
-Does that disprove the *per variable* notion and prove *per scope* instead?
+Does that disprove the *per variable* assertion in favor of *per scope*?
 Not exactly, either.

 Many modern JS engines do apply an *optimization* that removes any variables from a closure scope that aren't explicitly referenced.
 However, as we see with `eval(..)`, there are situations where such an optimization cannot be applied, and thus the closure scope continues to contain all its original variables.

-Even as recent as a few years ago, many JS engines did not apply this optimization to most programs, so it's possible your websites may still run in such browsers, especially on older or lower end devices.
-And the fact that it's an optional optimization in the first place, rather than a design guarantee from the specification, means that we shouldn't casually over-assume its applicability.
+Even as recent as a few years ago, many JS engines did not apply this optimization; it's possible your websites may still run in such browsers, especially on older or lower-end devices.
+And the fact that it's an optional optimization in the first place, rather than a design requirement of the specification, means that we shouldn't casually over-assume its applicability.

-In cases where a variable holds a large value (like an object or array) and that variable is present in a closure scope, if you don't want that variable and value to be preserved, it's safer (from a memory usage perspective) to manually discard the value rather than relying on the closure optimization and GC.
+In cases where a variable holds a large value (like an object or array) and that variable is present in a closure scope, if you don't want that variable and value to be preserved, it's safer (from a memory usage perspective) to manually discard the value rather than relying on closure optimization and GC.

 Let's apply a *fix* to the earlier `manageStudentGrades(..)` example to ensure the potentially large array held in `studentRecords` is not caught up in a closure scope unnecessarily: